sjahandideh/sjahandideh.github.io/_posts/2015-10-2-development-tools.markdown

 An application that lets you construct requests quickly, save them for later use and analyze the responses sent by the API.
 Postman can dramatically cut down the time required to test and develop APIs.
 It also has a test editor that is not free. 👍

 ####[DHC - REST/HTTP API Client](https://chrome.google.com/webstore/detail/dhc-resthttp-api-client/aejoelaoggembcahagimdiliamlcdmfm)####
+This Chrome extension is an alternative to postman.
+It provides many of same features for API interactions.

 ##Database interactions##

 ####[Chrome MySQL Admin](https://chrome.google.com/webstore/detail/chrome-mysql-admin/ndgnpnpakfcdjmpgmcaknimfgcldechn)####